Free workouts in Singapore

 Contact: Health Hub website

-6. Singapore Sports Hub – Free cardio classes such as K-Kardio
+7. Singapore Sports Hub – Cardio classes such as K-Kardio

 There’s nothing better than enthusiastic instructors acting as your personal cheerleaders when you need to be hyped up for a workout.
 A lot of us dread doing cardio but if it comes in the form of a dance class, it might just be worth the effort.
 Singapore Sports Hub offers free classes every single day including Dance Storm, Zumba, and K-Kardio on selected days of the week.